tinuademargaret/tinusnotes/not_any_less_optimistic.md

 What about the worst cases?
 Why am I blinded by my optimisim to see that even though the best is possible the worse is also possible.
 Are the worse cases bad?
 Am I suppossed to plan for them not to happen or plan on what to do when they happen?

-Well maybe worse cases are not neccesarily a bad thing.
-Yeah, they may seem bad in the moment but in the long run and if handled properly can eventually lead to something good.
+Well, maybe worse cases are not neccesarily a bad thing.
+Yeah, they may seem bad in the moment, but in the long run and if handled properly they can eventually lead to something good.

-I don't think life is conscious of what is good and bad, life is aseries of events and how we interprete an event is what makes it good or bad.
+I don't think life is conscious of what is good and bad, life is a series of events and how we interprete an event is what makes it good or bad.

-So planning how to navigate and manage worse case scenarios shouldn't make you less optimistic instead it would make you a better planner and would keep the bad days away.
+So planning how to navigate and manage worse case scenarios shouldn't make you less optimistic, instead it would make you a better planner and would keep the bad days away.

 Coincidentally, I opened one of my favorite newsletters, [3-2-1 by James Clear](https://jamesclear.com/3-2-1) this morning and guess the first quote?